 November 2009

 Not sure when this came in but if your vehicle tax is due to expire when going abroad you can renew up to two months in advance at some Post Office branches or by post to the DVLA.
-Other than that you can renew from the fifth day of the preceeding month if the car is already taxed, or three days before the end of the month if not.
+Other than that you can renew from the fifth day of the preceding month if the car is already taxed, or three days before the end of the month if not.

 April 2009